Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Introduction

 \section{Introduction}

-Abstractive summarization aims to generate condensed summaries covering salient and factual information in the source documents.
-Although abstractive summarization has achieved significant progress with advances in Seq2Seq learning \cite{see-etal-2017-get,paulus2017deep} and pre-trained language models \cite{liu-lapata-2019-text,lewis2019bart}, the generation process is unconstrained -- abstractive models learn to generate summaries in a completely data-driven manner using document-summary pairs.
-As a consequence, they are prone to hallucinate content not entailed by the source documents (\eg, producing unseen entities or unfaithful facts) \cite{kryscinski2019evaluating,maynez2020faithfulness}.
-Such factual inconsistencies in the summary hinder the feasibility of abstractive methods being deployed in real-world applications.
+Although abstractive summarization has achieved significant progress with advances in seq2seq learning \cite{see-etal-2017-get} and language model pre-training \cite{liu-lapata-2019-text,lewis2019bart}, its generation process is typically unconstrained: abstractive models learn to generate summaries in a completely data-driven manner using document-summary pairs.
+As a consequence, they are prone to hallucinate content not entailed by the source documents (\eg, producing unseen entities or unfaithful facts)~\cite{kryscinski-etal-2020-evaluating,maynez-etal-2020-faithfulness}.
+Such \textit{factual inconsistencies} in the summary hinder the practicability of abstractive models in real-world applications.

+Recent studies~\cite{matsumaru-etal-2020-improving,zhu-etal-2021-enhancing,dong-etal-2020-multi} on preserving the factual consistency of abstractive summarization are often highly coupled with specific models or incur inferior lexical overlap (lower ROUGE).
+In this paper, we propose Constrained Abstractive Summarization (CAS), a more general setup where a set of tokens are used as constraints and required to be present in the summary.
+We show that CAS improves lexical overlap and factual consistency of abstractive summarization simultaneously.

+We consider two scenarios for CAS: (1) automatic summarization without human involvement, where we extract keyphrases from the source document and use them as constraints; (2) human-guided interactive summarization, where human feedback in the form of manual constraints are used to guide CAS towards human preferences.
+We enforce the constraints by lexically constrained decoding~\cite{post-vilar-2018-fast}, which only functions during inference and can be easily integrated into different autoregressive abstractive models with beam search decoding.
+In this way, one can conduct CAS on (almost) any fine-tuned models without (often expensive) re-training.